Strategy8 min read

 Practical Strategy: How to Use Global Sector Rotation to Screen Stocks on NSE/BSE/NYSE/NASDAQ/DFM/ADX/SGX/NZX

-To get started with global sector rotation, you can use the MicroStocks.in screener tool to identify potential investment opportunities.
+To get started with global sector rotation, you can use the MicroStocks.in search and analysis tool to identify potential investment opportunities.
 Here's a step-by-step guide:

 1. Log in to MicroStocks.in: Access the MicroStocks.in platform and log in to your account.